Psi-co/.github/profile/README.md

-## Hi there We are Psi.co 👋
+## Hi there We are Psi.co

-##🙋 A short introduction
+## A short introduction

-We are a team of three engineering professionals working in the Avionics Industry in Pakistan; We specialize in everything embedded.
-This might sound like a cliché, but we truly live and breathe embedded systems. ith a cumulative experience of over 7 years working in the research and development in the Avionics & Embedded system Industry.
+#We are a team of three engineering professionals working in the Avionics Industry in Pakistan; We specialize in everything embedded.
+This might sound like a cliché, but we truly live and breathe embedded systems.
+ith a cumulative experience of over 7 years working in the research and development in the Avionics & Embedded system Industry.

 #What we offer: